nvs-vocabs/OG1/README.md

 # OG1

-Ocean Glider Network Parameter Usage Vocabulary
+Ocean Glider Network Parameter Usage Vocabulary.

+Terms in this vocabulary are under the content governance of the Ocean Glider Data Management Task Team on behalf of the Ocean Glider Network (OGN) and Everyone's Gliding Observatories (EGO).
+Terms describe measured phenomena within the OGN/EGO format.

 This vocabulary is available from: